jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 Words|Significance
 -----|------------
-Word 1 | Banner Word.
+1 | Banner Word.
 Bits 28 through 32 have the configuration `01001` (see page 140).
-Word 2 | Name of Program (eight alphanumeric characters) Word 3 | Name of Segment (seven high-order alphanumeric characters) Word 4 | Date Obsolete and Date Written (begin segment records only).
+2 | Name of Program (eight alphanumeric characters)
+3 | Name of Segment (seven high-order alphanumeric characters) 4 | Date Obsolete and Date Written (begin segment records only).
 Each date comprises two decimal digits for year, two digits for month, and two digits for day.
 Words 5 to 5+n-1 | Relocation Information
 Words 5+n to 5+n+1 | Orthowords
 Word 5+n+2 | End-of-Record Word